-- In addition to any other penalty that may be applicable, whether criminal or civil, an appointed officer or employee who intentionally violates any provision of this Ordinancethe Ethics Section of this code, may be subject to removal from office, discipline, or discharge by the County. - b.
-A violation of this Ordinancee Ethics Section of this code by a department head or a supervisor shall be submitted to the County Administrator who may administer disciplinary action up to and including termination.
+- a.
+In addition to any other penalty that may be applicable, whether criminal or civil, an appointed officer or employee who intentionally violates any provision of the Ethics Section of this code, may be subject to removal from office, discipline, or discharge by the County. - b.
+A violation of the Ethics Section of this code by a department head or a supervisor shall be submitted to the County Administrator who may administer disciplinary action up to and including termination.
 The County Administrator shall inform the Committee of any substantiated violation and disciplinary action taken within a reasonable time. - c.
-Any Board Member who violates any provision of this Ordinancee Ethics Section of this code may be subject to: - i.
-Public censure, written by the Chair of the Ethics & Oversight Committee and subject to review by the Committee. - ii.-Loss of seniority seating without seat trading privileges - iii.ii.
+Any Board Member who violates any provision of the Ethics Section of this code may be subject to: - i.
+Public censure, written by the Chair of the Ethics & Oversight Committee and subject to review by the Committee. - ii.
 Loss of committee assignment